- About Us

 - Info For Our Visitors

-- Three year Rabies after at least one prior Rabies vaccine
+- Three year Rabies one year after previous Rabies vaccine

 - Distemper, Adenovirus 2 (Hepatitis), Parvovirus, Parainfluenza every 3 years after initial puppy series and one-year booster

 - Bordetella with Parainfluenza yearly (intranasal or oral vaccine, often required for boarding or grooming)

 - Influenza H3N8 and H3N2 bivalent vaccine if risk of exposure, see our Influenza FAQs page for more information